kevinbowen777/learning-log/docs/index.rst

    license

-This repository runs a Django 4.1 polling application.
+An online journal application built with the Django 4.1 web framework.

 Learning Log is an online journal system that lets you keep track of information you’ve learned about particular topics.